 Six players including S Sreesanth, Ankeet Chavan and bookies were seen in hotel corridor with two girls after May 9 match, reports Times Now

 12:49 hrs: Delhi police to produce S Sreesanth, Ajit Chandila and Ankeet Chavan in court today and are likely to seek further custody, reports Times Now.

-Chennai Super Kings ban team management member Meiyappan for life
+12:19 hrs: Chennai Super Kings ban team management member Meiyappan, reports India Today.

 According to Firstpost, Meiyappan made around 25 lakhs on the first game he bet.
 But then he ended up losing around a crore in the next 3-4 matches.
 To recover that loss, Meiyappan apparently was tempted back into the betting ring by Vindoo, who told him that if he gave them team information then he could make a lot of money.

 The Mumbai police continues to question Meiyappan.
 They are also looking for more evidence in Chennai.

 12: 06 hrs: Gurunath Meiyappan admits he sold Chennai Super Kings strategy to make money, say police.